shawna-p/mysterious-messenger/docs/_build/html/_sources/phone-calls.rst.txt

     label day_1_4_story_call_z:

-where ``z`` is the variable of the character whom the player is calling or who is calling the player (see [[INSERT LINK HERE]] for a list of the existing characters).
+where ``z`` is the variable of the character whom the player is calling or who is calling the player (see :ref:`Creating Characters` for a list of the existing characters).

 The following section will cover **incoming** and **outgoing** calls to characters that are optional for continuing with the story.
-You can find more information on Story Calls at [[INSERT LINK HERE]].
+You can find more information on Story Calls at :ref:`Story Calls`.

 Incoming Calls
 --------------